I want to help others.

 Why won’t it go away?

 It usually goes away without affecting the body.
 And we often don’t even know that we have it as it causes no symptoms.
-Cervical screening for HPV.
+Cervical screening for Human Papilloma Virus.
 This means some women and people with a cervix will be told they have it on their results letter.
 This experience can be straightforward, but we know this isn’t the case for everyone.
-The majority of calls to our Helpline include HPV Type test advice.
+The majority of calls to our Helpline include HPV test advice.
 We hear daily from people who experience a wide range of emotions, decisions and thought processes after they are told they have the virus.
 For a few, it can be truly life-changing.

 We set out to better understand the breadth of experiences through research, one-on-one interviews and focus groups.
 What we’ve discovered is set out in this report, along with recommendations to improve the diagnostic experience and the support offered afterwards.
 They may be just a handful of stories, but they represent the views of countless women and people with a cervix.